kyma-project/api-gateway/docs/user/tutorials/01-60-security/01-60-tls-certificates-security.md

 ---
-title: Set up or update a custom domain TLS certificate in Kyma
+title: Set up or update a custom domain TLS certificate
 ---

 The TLS certificate is a vital security element.
 Follow this tutorial to set up your custom TLS certificate in Kyma or update a manually rotated one.